Goldtree Engine

 Goldtree Engine is a computer program published by Goldtree Enterprises in 1993 as a play aid for role-playing gamemasters.
 The second edition of the game was renamed The Goldtree Engine: Kingspoint.

 Description

-Goldtree Engine is a software program for the IBM PC designed to assist a gamemaster to run tabletop role-playing game adventures in a fantasy urban environment.
+Goldtree Engine is a software program for the IBM PC designed to assist a gamemaster in running tabletop role-playing game adventures in a fantasy urban environment.
 Using the pre-programmed city Kingspoint, a medieval fantasy city of 150,000, the gamemaster can access the locations and descriptions of random encounters, magic items, buildings, businesses, and neighborhoods.
 The program can also track game time, create random events, generate changing weather conditions in game time, and provide random dice rolls.

-Alternatively, the gamemaster can create their own city and store an index of locations, items and encounters.
+Alternatively, the gamemaster can create their own city and store an index of locations, items, and encounters.

 Publication history

-Computer programmer Luke Ahearn coded Goldtree Engine for IBM PC and compatible computers, and the program was subsequently published in 1993 by Goldtree Enterprises, based in Metairie, Louisiana.
+Computer programmer Luke Ahearn coded Goldtree Engine for IBM PC and compatible computers, and the program was subsequently published in 1993 by Goldtree Enterprises, based in Metairie.
 The following year, Goldtree released a second edition of the program retitled The Goldtree Engine: Kingspoint.